mpt-bootcamp/ansible/docs/LAB1.md

 runner[1:20].missionpeaktechnologies.com
 </pre>

-#### Copy the Ansible admin user SSH key
+#### Exercise 1 - Copy the Ansible sudo user (ubuntu) SSH key

 After creating a new machine or virtual machine, it is the best practice to harden the system security by disabling user/password login and enabling login using SSH key only.
 To use Ansible, we either need to generate a SSH key pair (private and public), or use an existing key pair with an administor user account.
 In this exercise, we will use the existing SSH key associated with the ubuntu user (for the Ubuntu OS).
-We will cover more detail in [LAB2 - SSH Basic](LAB2.md)
+We will cover more detail in [LAB2 - SSH Connection and Privilege Escalation](LAB2.md)

 ```console
 mkdir -p ~/.ssh